Kianibound/js-interview-questions/README.md

 ## 5-What '&&' operator does in JavaScript? <a name="q5"/>

 The && operator represents the logical AND operation.
 It returns true if both operands are truthy, and false if either operand is falsy.
+In simple looking for the first truthy value.
 For example:

 ```javascript
 const a = true;